Is Your Name Not on the Translation List?

 Wendy, Wendi

 Wendy was first coined by the English author James Barrie for his novel Peter Pan.
 He was inspired by the phrase "fwendy wendy," a baby-talk nickname for "friend," which was given to him by a childhood friend.
 This name has never been translated into Irish.
-Based on this, you could use the name Cara, which is not really used as a name in Ireland (though it is sometimes found in Northern Ireland).
+Based on this, you could use the name Cara, which has not really been used as a name until recently in Ireland.
 Cara means "friend" in Irish.
 To go another route, many baby name books list Wendy as being a pet form of Gwendolen, simply because Gwendolen contains the syllable "wend" in the middle.
 This is the derivation of Wendy only if your name is Gwendolen and you happen to be called Wendy.
 If this is the case, or even if you'd like to stretch the truth a bit to give yourself an Irish name, you could use the following names: Fionnait (FYUN it), Fionnseach (FYUN shokh), Fionnúir (FYUN oor), Fionnchaomh (FYUN kheev), Finneacht (FYUN yokht), or Fionnmhaith (FYUN uh va).
 All of these names contain the element fionn, which means "fair-haired; white."
 The name Gwendolen is comprised of the elements gwyn, meaning "white; holy" and dolen, meaning "ring."
 You could also use the name Fáinne (FAWN yeh), usually anglicized Fania, an Irish name which means "ring."

 Zoe